nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# AB-3 User Guide
+# Tutorium User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+Tutorium is a **desktop application for tuition centre staff** to obtain data analysis to plan marketing strategies.
+The user interacts with it using a CLI, and it has a GUI created with JavaFX.
+It is written in Java, and has about 10 kLoC.

 <!-- * Table of Contents -->
 <page-nav-print />